-This sausage and parmesan stuffed acorn squash makes a cozy and delicious cold weather meal!
+This sausage stuffed acorn squash recipe makes a cozy and delicious cold weather meal!
 It's loaded with parmesan cheese, butter, and fresh thyme - you'll love the fall flavors!

 I've been meaning to make a sausage stuffed squash recipe for a while now.
 It's sat on my to-do list for a couple of months.

 I used to roast acorn squash practically every week, but I've never stuffed them with anything up until this point.
 I've stuffed mushrooms with sausage like in this recipe, but never squash.

 I've seen versions of stuffed squash with other fillers used, but this version has sausage and parmesan cheese... two of my favorite things. 😉